Relaxing Bath Salts

 Dead sea salt is salt that is mined from the Dead Sea in Israel, the saltiest sea on Earth.
 Sea salt can help treat conditions such as psoriasis and Rheumatoid arthritis but it can also be used by anyone to reduce inflammation, redness, and dryness.

 Sea salt is also an excellent exfoliator when used in scrubs and soap bars.
+If you don’t have dead sea salt on hand you can use other types of coarse sea salt such as kosher salt or pink Himalayan salt.

 free essential oil blend box to get the list free